LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 https://kubevirt.io/user-guide/virtual_machines/windows_virtio_drivers/

 ## Building a custom VM
 In the first step we try to get a cloud image from a Linux distribution running inside of KubeVirt and then excess it.
 The second step tries to build a custom image on top of the cloud image.
 This is needed to install software for labs.
-In the third and fourth step we will install ttyd and NoVNC or alternatives of that and access them with a web browser.
+In the third and fourth step we will install ttyd and noVNC or alternatives of that and access them with a web browser.

 ### Custom Base Image with Cloud-init Setup
 In KubeVirt you need cloud-images in the format of `qcow2` or `raw`.
 You can obtain your preferred distro from [the openstack image guide](https://docs.openstack.org/image-guide/obtain-images.html)^[https://docs.openstack.org/image-guide/obtain-images.html].
 The list in the openstack image guide contains images that comes with cloud-init preinstalled.
 This is useful, because most of them doesn't have a default login and we need to add the login data with cloud-init.
 In this example we have used the [Ubuntu Hirsute cloud-image](https://cloud-images.ubuntu.com/releases/hirsute/release/)^[https://cloud-images.ubuntu.com/releases/hirsute/release/], saved it in the folder `images` and we have a docker hub account.